-The internal model captures the relevant characteristics of the risk profile of the syndicate.
+oundational Intermediate Established Advanced The internal model captures the relevant characteristics of the risk profile of the syndicate.
 Capital is driven by the key risks of the syndicate.
 The main dependencies are modelled.

-- Risk analysis enables identification of the most material risks in the business - these are aligned with the risk drivers of the model and are in the focus of risk management actions as well as the independent validation exercise. - Self loads/ management adjustments are proposed by the syndicate where material risks have been identified which cannot be captured by the internal model at that point in time. - The methodology to allow for diversification is justified and documented with key variables driving dependencies identified which take into account non-linear dependencies as well as the potential lack of diversification under extreme scenarios.
-Postdiversified outputs from the model, as reported to Lloyd's, are reasonable when allowing for the dependencies, following the principle that risk needs to contribute to capital. - Profit & Loss (P&L) attribution is documented.
-It is used to understand the key drivers of profit (or loss) and the reasons for deviation from expectations.

-- A clear development plan is in place to incorporate any capital add-ons and these are only a temporary measure. - P&L attribution process is well designed and can identify risks through actual experience that had not been captured by the internal model.
+Risk analysis enables identification of the most material risks in the business - these are aligned with the risk drivers of the model and are in the focus of risk management actions as well as the independent validation exercise.
+Self loads/ management adjustments are proposed by the syndicate where material risks have been identified which cannot be captured by the internal model at that point in time.
+The methodology to allow for diversifica-tion is justified and documented with key variables driving dependencies identified which take into account non-linear dependencies as well as the potential lack of diversification under extreme scenarios.
+Post- diversified outputs from the model, as reported to Lloyd's, are reasonable when allowing for the dependencies, following the principle that risk needs to contribute to capital.
+Profit & Loss (P&L) attribution is documented.
+It is used to understand the key A clear development plan is in place to incorporate any capital add-ons and these are only a temporary measure.
+P&L attribution process is well designed and can identify risks through actual experience that had not been captured by the internal model.
+Dependencies between risks are modelled in a way that the output of the model reflects actual risk drivers (e.g. Social inflation, recession, UW cycle etc.) The connections between risks are underpinned by risk analysis and/or a robust expert judgement process.
+Internal model captures all material risks.
+In situations where material risk has only recently emerged (e.g. Covid- 19 pandemic) capital modellers should show agility in prioritising the risk for model development.